 He put his hands on Elijah’s shoulders.
-“I borrow ancient words.
+“I will borrow ancient words.
 ‘The Lord bless you and keep you; the Lord make His face to shine upon you and be gracious unto you; the Lord lift up His countenance upon you and give you peace.’”

-His dad pulled Elijah’s head down and kissed both his cheeks.
+Dad pulled Elijah’s head down and kissed both his cheeks.
 “Do the right thing.”

 Elijah embraced his mom.

 She wrapped him in a desperate bear hug.

 He wiped at his cheeks with his palm, unfolded his mom’s arms, and grasped the gate.

 The rising sun cast long shadows.
 Milkah would be leading her father’s sheep into the valley, and he could make a quick detour over the ridge to her pasture.
 But, no. His dad was right.
 Fort Jezreel might be a longer hike than he thought.